mwczapski/jdk8_mvn_git_docker_image/README.md

 export ALPMIN_IMAGE_NAME=jdk8_mvn_git
 export CONTAINER_VOULME_GUEST="/home/${ALPMIN_USERNAME}"

-# these can be changed as required for each docker-ccompose service
+# these can be changed as required for each docker-compose service
 export ALPMIN_CONTAINER_NAME=javadev
 export ALPMIN_NET_DC_INTERNAL=javadev_net
 export ALPMIN_CONTAINER_NAME=javadev
 export CONTAINER_VOULME_HOST_RELATIVE="../javadev"
 ```
 ### Create a docker-compose.yml using jdk8_mvn_git:1.0.0 image
 This docker-compose file defines the network that this, and related containers if any, would use to communicate, and mounts the shared host directory in the container.
-This shared directory can be used for bi-directional file exchange, for example to allow development on the host and compilation in the guest, where the IDE runs on the host and accesses the files in the shared directory, and compilatim and execution environment is in the container and accesses the same files form there.
+This shared directory can be used for bi-directional file exchange, for example to allow development on the host and compilation in the guest, where the IDE runs on the host and accesses the files in the shared directory, and compilation and execution environment is in the container and accesses the same files form there.
 ```
 cat <<-EOF > ${JDEV_HOME}/docker/docker-compose.yml.${ALPMIN_CONTAINER_NAME}
 version: "3.1"